Magnetometer Data Viewer

 The horizontal scale is a 24-hour time scale in Coordinated Universal Time (UTC).
-Just above the horizontal axis are colored bars indicating the highest K-index for each period (this actually is a pseudo-K-index because it is calculated on each component instead of the horizontal component [vector sum of X and Y]).
+Just above the horizontal axis are colored bars indicating the K-index for each period (this actually is a pseudo-K-index because it is calculated on each of the X, Y and Z components instead of the horizontal component [vector sum of X and Y]).
 The highest K-index of the three appears at the top of the chart.
 The colors of the K-index bars are: Green: K3 and below, Yellow: K4 and K5, and Red: K6 and above.

 A red alarm bar may appear just below the horizontal axis.
 The alarm is triggered when the magnetic field fluctuations reach a preset threshold within 20 minutes.
 For the above chart, the threshold is K5.
 A rapidly changing field indicates high probability of visible aurora.

 The vertical scale shows magnetic induction (magnetic flux density, B) in nanoTeslas.
 The chart is normalized each day at 0000 UTC wherein the magnetic induction of all three components, Bx, By and Bz, are zeroed relative to the value at 2359:59 UTC the day before.
 The vertical scale is automatically adjusted (auto-scale).

 The color of each trace is indicated for Bx (Blue), By (Red) and Bz (Green) in the lower-left corner of the chart.